datacommonsorg/docsite/api/rest/v1/info_variable.md

 Get basic information about a [variable](/api/rest/v1/getting_started#variable).

 This API returns basic information on a variable, given the variable's [DCID](/api/rest/v1/getting_started#dcid).
-The information provided includes the number of places that have data for the variable, the minimum and maximum value observed, and the name and DCID of the top 3 entities with highest observed values for that variable.
+The information provided includes the number of entities that have data for the variable, the minimum and maximum value observed, and the name and DCID of the top 3 entities with highest observed values for that variable.
 The information is grouped by place type (country, state, county, etc.).

 <div markdown="span" class="alert alert-info" role="alert" style="color:black; font-size: 0.8em">
    <span class="material-icons md-16">info </span><b>Tip:</b><br />